mrchrisster/attract_mode/README.md

 ## Troubleshooting
 **- Core is loaded but just hangs on the menu**
-Might be the zip pack you are using.
-We currently support Everdrive zip archives and unpacked games.
-For CD based systems only CHD is supported
+Make sure you are using the recommended folder structure, such as /media/fat/Games/SNES/.
+The script supports zipped Everdrive packs or unzipped folders.
+For MegaCD and Turbografx16 CD games must be in CHD format.

 **- Problem with controller not accepting input after running the script for a long time**
 Currently the Menu Core causes issues where games stop changing and new input is not accepted after a certain time (If 20s timer it takes around an hour to fail).
 Unfortunately, only physically turning the Mister off fixes this.
 The issue is under investigation.